DutchJavaDev/LibreBeats/README.md

 Where it stands: real streaming (single beats and beatmix queues) with media notifications and background playback, playback pauses when headphones unplug or a call comes in.
 Servers are added via QR code in settings and persisted on device, the search grid merges every server's beatmixes and caches them for 20 minutes, Home keeps a persistent history of the last 10 plays.
 Library and Liked still run on sample data.
 Full details, config and the feature table live in [`src/frontend/README.md`](src/frontend/README.md).

 ## Backend (`src/backend`)

+More backend detail in [`src/backend/README.md`](src/backend/README.md): the deploy scripts, how the build directory works, both services and their quirks.

 ### Supabase stack